-- 2.141 The sensitivity of the landscape character of the Green Zone will act as the primary consideration for the Minister in the assessment of development proposals to extend or intensify existing employment land uses or buildings in the Green Zone, including tourism and agricultural uses.
-A case will need to be made, which sets out why a coastal or countryside location is required for development in the Green Zone: the Minister may require the applicant to set out what alternative locations have been considered as part of the assessment of a planning application. - 2.142 The acceptability of an extension to an employment building will be determined by the scale and design of any extension and its potential impact on the landscape character of the immediate area.
+2.137 The sensitivity of landscape character will be the primary consideration in the assessment of development proposals to extend or intensify existing employment land uses or buildings in the Green Zone, including tourism and agricultural uses.
+A case will need to be made as to why a coastal or countryside location is required for the proposal, which may require the applicant to set out what alternative locations have been considered.

+2.138 The acceptability of an extension to an employment building will be determined by its scale, design and its impact on landscape character.

-- 2.143 Each case should be assessed on its merits and, in particular, regard had to the sensitivity of the site, relative to the capacity of the landscape character area (as defined by the Countryside Character Area) that it sits within, to accept change. - 2.144 Generally, the larger an extension the greater its impact will be.
-In all cases, it would be expected that the design and scale of any extension should remain subservient to the existing building. - 2.145 The implications of any development which will intensify an existing employment use in the Green Zone will need to be considered in terms of the generation of additional travel and traffic, at a strategic level, and noise and disturbance at a local level.
-Any intensification of use which has visual implications will also require careful consideration relative to its implications upon the landscape character of the area.
+2.139 Each case will be assessed on its merits and, in particular, regard had to the sensitivity of the site, relative to the capacity of the landscape character area to accept change.

+2.140 In all cases, the design and scale of any extension must remain subservient to the existing building.

+2.141 Any proposal that would intensify an existing employment use will need to be assessed having regard to additional travel and traffic, at a strategic level, and noise and disturbance locally.

+2.142 The cumulative enlargement of existing buildings, and associated increases in activity, can undermine an area's character as much as new buildings: a site's planning history will, therefore, be a material consideration.